 The following table describes the fees and expenses that you may incur if you buy, hold or sell shares of the Fund ("Shares").
-Investors purchasing Shares in the secondary market may pay costs (including customary brokerage commissions) charged by their broker, which are not reflected in the table and example below.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and example below.